-The Different Types of Mortgages Explained
+Types of Mortgages Explained in Sheffield

-Mortgage Advice in Sheffield by Sheffieldmoneyman.com
+Mortgage Advice in Sheffield

-The Different Types of Mortgage – Explained
+The Different Types of Mortgage

-What is a Fixed Rate Mortgage?
+What is a Fixed-Rate Mortgage?

-What is a Fixed Rate Mortgage? – A fixed rate mortgage means that your mortgage payments are going to stay the same for a set period of time.
+A fixed-rate mortgage means that your mortgage payments are going to stay the same for a set period of time.
 You can set the length of which you want to fix your payments for, typically this being 2, 3 or 5 years or longer.
-And no matter what happens to inflation, interest rates or the economy you know that your mortgage payment, usually your biggest outgoing, will not change.
+No matter what happens to inflation, interest rates or the economy you know that your mortgage payment, usually your biggest outgoing, will not change.

 What is a Tracker Mortgage?

-What is a Tracker Mortgage? – A tracker mortgage means that your interest rate will track the Bank of England’s base rate.
-So in other words, the lender that you are with does not actually set the rate themselves, you will be paying a percentage above the Bank of England base rate.
+A tracker mortgage means that your interest rate will track the Bank of England’s base rate.
+So in other words, the lender that you are with does not actually set the rate themselves.
+You will be paying a percentage above the Bank of England base rate.
 In an example, if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying a rate of 2%.

 What is a Repayment Mortgage?

-This is the most risk-free way to pay your capital back to the lender, in the early years it is mainly the interest that you are paying and your balance will reduce very slowly especially if you have taken out a 25, 30 or 35 year term.
-This situation switches in the last ten years or so of your mortgage where your payments are paying off more capital than interest and the balance will come down much faster.
+This is the most risk-free way to pay your capital back to the lender, in the early years it is mainly the interest that you are paying and your balance will reduce very slowly especially if you have taken out a 25, 30 or 35-year term.
+This situation switches in the last ten years or so of your mortgage, where your payments are paying off more capital than interest and the balance will come down much faster.

-What is an Interest Only Mortgage?
+What is an Interest-only Mortgage?

-What is an Interest Only Mortgage? – Whilst many buy to let mortgages are set up on an interest-only basis, it is much more difficult to get a residential property on an interest-only basis.
+Whilst many Buy to Let mortgages are set up on an interest-only basis, it is much more difficult to get a residential property on an interest-only basis.

 What is an Offset Mortgage?

-What is an Offset Mortgage? – With an offset mortgage, the lender will set you up a savings account to go alongside your mortgage account.
-How this works is that let’s say you have a mortgage balance of £100,000 and £20,000 is deposited into your savings account, you only pay interest on the difference, so in this case £80,000.
+With an offset mortgage, the lender will set you up a savings account to go alongside your mortgage account.
+How this works is that let’s say you have a mortgage balance of £100,000 and £20,000 is deposited into your savings account, you only pay interest on the difference, so in this case, £80,000.
 This can be a very efficient way of managing your money, especially if you are a higher rate taxpayer.